 Over the past few years, there has been so much discussion surrounding engagement in social media strategies and how you can get followers interacting with your content to strengthen your brand reputation.
 No matter what type of business you have, whether it be auto shop or a bakery, you likely have some form of visual content that you could be sharing via Instagram.
 That is why it is now essential for you to understand how to get more followers on Instagram.

 Of course like all social media platforms, becoming successful on your Instagram account isn’t just a walk in the park.
 To create a strong visual identity and attract followers to your Instagram account you need to dedicate time and energy as you would to Facebook or Twitter.
 A lackluster, half-ass effort isn’t going to get your images circling the platform anytime soon.
 If you’re going to create an account for your brand give it the love it deserves so that it improves your brand image, rather than destroying it.

-Here is some advice for new Instagrammers on to how to build a strong presence on the photo platform and learn how to get more followers on Instagram.
+Here is some advice for new Instagrammers on how to build a strong presence on the photo platform and learn how to get more followers on Instagram.

 Interact With Your Instagram Followers